-Unlike some cities, Rogersville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Rogersville are a mix of both white- and blue-collar jobs.
-Overall, Rogersville is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Rogersville who work in office and administrative support (13.72%), sales jobs (13.45%), and management occupations (8.81%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Rogersville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Rogersville is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Rogersville who work in sales jobs (15.41%), healthcare (11.09%), and office and administrative support (8.96%).

 The people who call Rogersville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Rogersville residents report their race to be White, followed by Native American.
-Important ancestries of people in Rogersville include Irish, English, French, and Polish.
+The greatest number of Rogersville residents report their race to be White, followed by Asian.
+Important ancestries of people in Rogersville include German, Irish, English, French, and Italian.

 The most common language spoken in Rogersville is English.
-Other important languages spoken here include Russian and Spanish.
+Other important languages spoken here include Italian and Arabic.